tw-in-js/twind/src/style/README.md

 `twind/style` is a framework agnostic component API that is heavily inspired by [stitches](https://stitches.dev).
 It allows you to define composable components which are typed automatically.

+> For a preview of the React integration take a look at [@twind/react](https://github.com/tw-in-js/twind-react).
+Other framework integrations will follow.

 ```js
 import { tw, style } from 'twind/style'